 Our next destination was Sayulita, farther up the Pacific Coast of Mexico, so with heavy hearts we said goodbye to Oaxaca and headed to the airport.
 This time our layover in Mexico City was quite long, we had six or so hours to kill at the airport.
 We did eventually make it onto our plane and ultimately to the airport in Puerto Vallarta.

 Our friend made it with little issue the following day, and we proceeded to hang out on the beach and do other things that one does in Sayulita.
-We met up with our friends from Honduras as well, who are now living in Sayulita, and generally had quite a nice time.
+We met up with our friends from Honduras as well, who are now living in Sayulita, and another tourist from Mexico City who we met at a random bar, and generally had quite a nice time.
 We spent many nights at Don Pato, among other bars in town, and threw our responsibilities to the wind.